Research Frontpage

 • Opaque retrieval logic remains the core constraint; citation rules still vary by engine and can change without warning.

-• Fragmented measurement is getting worse, not better, because a single visibility score often hides platform differences.
+• Fragmented measurement is getting worse, not better, because a single visibility score hides platform differences.

 • Tool gaps persist, especially for free or lightweight tracking across major AI surfaces.